dustinpfister/blog_posts/_posts/vuejs-filter.md

 ### 2.2 - Filters can be used with the v-bind directive

 Typically filters are used when doing mustache interpolation in a static template.
-However in a static template that can also be used when creating a value for an attribute with the v-bind directive.
+However in a static template they can also be used when creating a value for an attribute with the v-bind directive.
+If you are not familiar with the v-bind directive it might be a good idea to check out my post on the topic for more examples on v-bind.
+However the basic idea is to just a data object property or some javaScript to create a value for an attribute value.

+In this example I am using the v-bind directive and a filter to create a text value for the value attribute of a button type input element.

 ```html
 <html>